 Let’s look at what we “give up” in choosing a youth model.
 With respect to my 336Y, magazine capacity is one less than normal.
 As this is primarily a hunting gun for me, that’s not a big deal.
 In addition, the shorter barrel results in a weapon that has more muzzle blast and increased recoil (these latter factors are a bit ironic considering that the manufacturer markets this gun as being intended for first time hunters).
 More significantly, the shorter barrel gives up some muzzle velocity and effective range, but this is always a compromise inherent in choosing a shorter barrel.
 The assertion that shorter barrels are less accurate is a myth.
 Rather, shorter barrels are generally more rigid and therefore more accurate.
 Rather than giving up accuracy, what you are really giving up is range, due to the reduced velocity.
 For me, the trade-offs are worth it.
 As I mentioned above, the balance and handling characteristics are much, much better.
 This rifle is perfect as a pack gun in the woods, as a quick handling camp gun, pressed into a home defense role, or just tucked behind the seat of my truck.
 (The potential merits of a lever-action rifle for defensive purposes is another discussion entirely.
 Check out Grant Cunningham’s thoughts on the subject here.)

 If you already have a 12 gauge shotgun that you like and are comfortable with, then you may want to consider a youth stock set for the gun.
-A quick perusal of many aftermarket “tactical” shotgun stock offerings will reveal that many of them feature a reduced length of pull to allow for use with body armor.
+Alternatively, a quick perusal of many aftermarket “tactical” shotgun stock offerings will reveal that many of them feature a reduced length of pull to allow for use with body armor.
 For those of us that don’t typically run around in body armor, a short LOP stock allows for quick shouldering and makes for a shorter overall weapon.
 The slightly shorter stock also brings the forearm in closer for easier manipulation of the pump action, thus reducing the potential for short stroking.

 By way of example, on the Winchester Defender 12 gauge that I keep cruiser ready in my bedroom, I have installed a factory youth stock set.
 It’s not “tactical” and I like the look and function of the wooden stock set just fine.
 With its short 18 inch barrel, my shotgun is well suited for maneuvering around inside my home, and for my short stature, it is easily shouldered and manipulated.
 Likewise, Robert has also fitted a short LOP stock to his shotgun.
 Needless to say, there are good reasons that prominent instructors recommended this modification to all shotguns intended for defensive use.